 For VAT purposes, HMRC define a car as any motor vehicle of a kind normally used on public roads which has 3 or more wheels and meets either of the following criteria.

-What is NOT a car for VAT purposes?
+What is NOT considered a car for VAT purposes?

 Some vehicles may seem like cars, but from a VAT perspective are not.
-Such vehicles include the following:
+This can be confusing, so it is important to pay attention to the specific details provided by HMRC.
+Vehicles that are not considered cars include the following:

 Having established that the vehicle being purchased is a car, you should consider whether the use of the car enables VAT to be reclaimed.
 If you buy or import an excepted car, you may recover VAT in full.